 Adjournment

-(Article B.VIII)

-No alcoholic beverages/drugs shall be consumed during any membership meeting (regular or special).

 Confidentiality:

-All business and discussions which take place at any membership meeting is confidential to our membership.
+All business and discussions which that take place at any membership meeting are confidential to our membership.
 It is a serious violation of the oath of obligation to discuss any matter which has been brought up at membership meeting with any person who is not a member of our Local union.
 Any member who violates this provision may be disciplined in accordance with the National Constitution.

 Section 5 - Voting of Funds

-1 Expenditures not more than five hundred dollars ($500.00) may be paid for any cause if approved by a majority of the Executive Board.

-2. For expenditures for any causes over $500.00 notice of intent to request such authorization must be given by the Executive Board to all members at least five days in advance of the membership meeting.
 Expenditures necessary for the day to day operation(s) of the local union may be paid without the approval of the membership.

+2. Expenditures, aside from donations, of not more than $1000.00 may be paid for any cause if approved by a majority of the Executive Board.

+3. For expenditures for any causes over $1000.00 & donations of any amount outside of the Wellbeing committee, notice of intent to request such authorization must be given by the Executive Board to all members at least five days in advance of the membership meeting.

 (Article B.4.4)

-3. Voting on expenditures shall be by secret ballot if deemed necessary by the Executive Board or if requested by the members in attendance at the membership meeting.
+4..
+Voting on expenditures shall be by secret ballot if deemed necessary by the Executive Board, or if requested by the members in attendance at the membership meeting.

-Section 6 - Officers
+Section 6 – Officers